Loud enough outside. Silent inside.

 The studio is a self-contained unit with its own entrance.
 The acoustic treatment includes the party walls as well as the exterior, and there are no shared spaces adjacent to the shooting area.

-Yes.
-If it matters to your production that you have heard the noise floor with your own ears before committing, contact us and we will arrange a time for you to visit.
+Absolutely on any free day.
+Contact us and we will arrange a time for you to visit.
 We would rather you come and hear it than book with any doubt in your mind.

 Send us your dates and requirements.
 We aim to respond within two hours during business hours.